aipowerorg/aipowerorg.github.io/docs/Chat/create-chatbot.md

 import popupenable from '/img/chat/popup-enable.png';
 import popupsettings from '/img/chat/popup-settings.png';
 import popupurl from '/img/chat/popup-url.png';
+import embedaddon from '/img/chat/embed-addon.png';
+import embedsettings from '/img/chat/embed-settings.png';

 # Create & Manage Chatbots

-You can add chatbots to your site in two ways:
+You can add chatbots to your site in three ways:
 - **As a shortcode**: Embed the chat window directly into the content of a page, post, or widget.
 - **As a popup**: Display a chat icon that opens a chat window when clicked.
 This can be enabled on specific pages or across your entire site.
+- **As an embed**: Add the chatbot to any external website using a simple HTML snippet.

 This guide will walk you through the basics of creating, editing, and managing your chatbots.